James May explains why TV partnership with Jeremy Clarkson had to end

 Earlier this year, the trio, who first started working together on BBC’s Top Gear in 2002 before moving over to Amazon for Prime Video series The Grand Tour, appeared for the final time together on screen.

-A Grand Tour special titled One for the Road served as a swansong for the trio’s onscreen partnership, which lasted 22 years.
+A Grand Tour special titled One for the Road served as a swansong for the trio’s onscreen partnership, which lasted 22 years, with Clarkson now focusing on his farm and pub business.

 May has reflected on this in a new interview, stating that he isn’t “in mourning” as he thinks they “gave the format a really good thrashing and now it’s time to let a younger generation have a go”.